AhmadHamouda/transaction-service/README.md

 **Note**

 1) I worked on 1 second as latency for my system update in the worst case, we can enhance this time by increase the period but need to measure the calculation computing time for the application to make meaning.
-2) We can decide to calculate the Total statistics with each request not with the crone job but I deepend on bussiness case dose it worth or needed or call it in both crone and get statistics result.
+2) We can decide to calculate the Total statistics with each request not with the crone job but I depend on business case dose it worth or needed or call it in both crone and get statistics result.

 **First system solution idea [partially founded in the first commit]:**